SamadritaBhattacharya/Tic-tac-Toe/README.md

 * handleClick alters the state of the board component by calling the setSquares component.
 * All the statemanagement is handled by the board component (parent)

+*Time Travel*:
+Can update as with respect to time
+* can go to the previous move
+* shows the current status
+*